 Intarsia884_497.jpg Horizontal TabsDescription Intarsia knitting creates a single layer of multi-colored fabric.
 Learn techniques to keep your intarsia knitting on track and master duplicate stitch in this one-day workshop!
 Friday, November 9, 2018 Registration Fee: $95 *K-12 Educators: Earn 6 State of Michigan SCECH clock hours by attending this workshop.
-Register Here Intarsia knitting creates a single layer of multi-colored fabric, as in a Christmas stocking with a jolly Santa motif or a vertically striped sweater.
+This course is now closed.
+Intarsia knitting creates a single layer of multi-colored fabric, as in a Christmas stocking with a jolly Santa motif or a vertically striped sweater.
 Learn a variety of tricks to keep your intarsia knitting on track and (mostly) tangle free, including preparing your materials, reading a chart, weaving in ends, and mastering duplicate stitch.
 Learn alongside renowned designer and instructor Sarah Peasley.
 This class is geared toward the advanced beginner to intermediate knitter.
 NOTE: Please see Supplies tab for required materials and assignment to complete before class.
 Faculty Sarah Peasley Instructor of Visual Arts, Interlochen College of Creative Arts Schedule Supplies Students please bring: 50 gms smooth, worsted-weight yarn in main color 25 gms each smooth, worsted-weight yarn in 4 contrasting colors US 7 (4.5 mm) straight or circular needles Sharp tapestry needle Blunt darning needle Scissors Homework (Please complete before class) With main color, cast on 25 stitches.
 Rows 1-6: Knit.
 Row 7: Purl.
 Row 8: Knit.
 Row 9: Purl.
 Do not bind off.
 Do not cut yarn.